powerjg/learning_gem5/part2/memoryobject.rst

 To handle the request for the ``SimpleMemobj``, we first check if the ``SimpleMemobj`` is already blocked waiting for a response to another request.
 If it is blocked, then we return ``false`` to signal the calling master port that we cannot accept the request right now.
-Otherwise, we markt he port as blocked and send the packet out of the memory port.
+Otherwise, we mark he port as blocked and send the packet out of the memory port.
-For this, we can define a helper function in the ``MemSidePort`` object to hide the flow control from the ``SimpleMemobj`` implemenation.
+For this, we can define a helper function in the ``MemSidePort`` object to hide the flow control from the ``SimpleMemobj`` implementation.
 We will assume the ``memPort`` handles all of the flow control and always return ``true`` from ``handleRequest`` since we were successful in consuming the request.

 .. code-block:: c++